DevYon4s/cad3js/README.md

 ### Sketch Editing
 - **Complex Shapes**: Only basic rectangle and circle sketches are editable
 - **Constraints**: No parametric constraints or dimension-driven editing
-- **History**: Sketch edits may not integrate perfectly with undo/redo system

 ### Grouping
 - **Transform Limits**: Groups can only be transformed as units, not individual objects within groups